dikortis/LetsTalkETC/Episodes/Episode_13.md

-okay but it sounds from what you said it sounds like you thought that hashes had already been may be mentioned in previous court cases so far okay so that would imply so that would mean that you could if you had to go to court if somebody suits somebody you potentially you could use Stamper II evidence right to help you get to the truth and and the judge would would listen to that so so it could be useful in a legal situation
+okay but it sounds from what you said it sounds like you thought that hashes had already been may be mentioned in previous court cases so far so that would imply so that would mean that you could if you had to go to court if somebody suits somebody you potentially you could use Stamper I evidence right to help you get to the truth and the judge would would listen to that so so it could be useful in a legal situation